danielkeb/Intern_project/README.md

 ### Key Features:

-- Barcode and QR Code Generation:
+- Barcode and QR Code Generation: When pc registred automatically generate QR codes barcode .

 The system includes functionalities for generating unique barcodes and QR codes for registered PCs.
 This enhances the efficiency of PC identification and management.
 User Roles: